 And it is not a single scheduled event.

-Hospitality refers to a private, managed environment designed to support guests throughout the entire day — before, between, and after tournament play.
+Hospitality refers to a private, managed environment designed to support guests throughout the day — before, between, and after tournament play.

 A true hospitality experience typically includes: